immanencer/cosyworld8/src/services/tools/toolService.md

 }
 ```

-#### `getCommandsDescription(guildId)`
+#### `getCommandsDescription(guildId, avatar)`
-Generates a formatted description of all available commands for a given guild, including syntax and descriptions.
+Generates a formatted description of all available commands for a given guild and avatar, including syntax and descriptions.
+Only includes tools that are not on cooldown for the avatar.

-#### `processAction(message, command, params, avatar)`
+#### `executeTool(toolName, message, params, avatar, guildConfig)`
-Executes a tool command with the given parameters and handles success/failure logging.
+Executes a tool command with the given parameters, checks cooldowns using CooldownService, and handles success/failure logging.
 If the command doesn't match a known tool, it uses the CreationTool as a fallback.

 ## Available Tools
 The service manages multiple specialized tools: